-The same individual may be named under items 2.a.-c. above (e.g., the same individual may be proposed to serve as permit administrator, project director, and field supervisor), provided that evidence is submitted to demonstrate that all pertinent criteria are met.
+The same individual may be named under items 2.a.-c. above (e.g., the same individual may be proposed to serve as permit administrator, principal investigator, and field director), provided that evidence is submitted to demonstrate that all pertinent criteria are met.

-d.
-Monitors: Project excavation or trenching monitors must meet the same minimum

-- qualifications as field director(s)/field supervisor(s)/crew chief(s), except for the supervision requirement.
-Monitors must also have experience in excavation methods, either through an approved field school, or at least thirty (30) days supervised experience in excavation. - e.
+- d.
+Monitors: Project excavation or trenching monitors who will be operating on their own in the field (without direct field director supervision) must meet qualifications V.B.2.c.i. and ii. above.
+In addition, monitors must have at least one (1) month (30 days) of professional cultural resource management experience with comparable cultural resources in similar cultural and geographic areas.
+Monitors must have experience in excavation methods, either through an approved field school, or at least thirty (30) days supervised experience in excavation.
+Excavation experience may be part or all of the one month of experience in a similar cultural or geographical area.
+Previous monitoring experience may take the place of any or all of these qualifications, on a case-by-case basis.
+Exceptions to these qualifications may be made in discussion with the State Deputy Preservation Officer, depending on the type and scope of monitoring project. - e.
 Historical Archaeologist: This designation is only for those with professional experience restricted to historical archaeology.
-Certification must meet the same minimum qualifications as a principal investigator and field director/field supervisor/crew chief. - f.
-Architectural Historian: The minimum professional qualifications in architectural history are a graduate degree in architectural history, art history, historic preservation, or a closely related field, with coursework in American architectural history, or a bachelor's degree in architectural history, art history, historic preservation, or a closely-related field plus one of the following: - i.
+Certification must meet the same minimum qualifications as a principal investigator and field director. - f.
+Architectural Historian: The minimum professional qualifications in architectural history are a graduate degree in architectural history, art history, historic preservation, or a closely related field, with coursework in American architectural history, or a bachelor's degree in architectural history, art history, historic preservation, or a closely related field plus one of the following: - i.
 At least two (2) years of full-time experience in research, writing, or teaching in American architectural history or restoration architecture with an academic institution, historical organization or agency, museum, or other professional institution; or - ii.
 Substantial contributions, through research and publication, to the body of scholarly knowledge in the field of American architectural history (Secretary of the Interior's Standards and Guidelines: Professional Qualifications Standards). - g.
 Crew Members: All crew members must possess a minimum of eighteen (18) hours of anthropology or archaeology experience, with two (2) months field experience or field school.
-The cultural resource use permittee is responsible for assuring that these qualifications are met.
+The permit holder is responsible for assuring that these qualifications are met.